Haft-sin: Items of Haft-seen

-Coins (سکه sekke), hyacinth (سنبل sonbol), and clock (ساعت saa'at) are sometimes included too.
+Coins (سکه sekke), hyacinth (سنبل sonbol), and a clock or watch (ساعت saa'at) are sometimes included too.
 Other symbolic items that are typically used to accompany Haft-sin include a mirror, candles, painted eggs, goldfish, and traditional Persian confections.

 A "book of wisdom" is also commonly included, which might be, Avesta, the Shahnameh, the Quran or the Divān of Hafez.

-One of the most well-known traditions celebrated at the start of the new solar year is "haft sin".
-Items that begin with the letter (S), such as apples, garlic, coins, and so on, are organized on the Sofre Haft-Sin.

-Seven was regarded as a sacred number in the Sasanian faith, and at this time, individuals planted seven seeds on seven distinct pillars.
+Seven was regarded as a sacred number in the Sasanian faith.
+Sasanians planted seven seeds on seven distinct pillars.

 Iranians offer Haft-Sin for either the twelve sacred tower numbers or the number seven Amshaspand.
 For the first day of spring, they placed items like greenery and water signifying growth and light, milk signifying rebirth, resurrection, and rebirth, a fire pit signifying the sustainability of heat and light, a mirror signifying purity and transparency, a freshly struck coin symbolizing possession and blessing, an egg signifying race and sperm, an oleaster signifying endearment and fertility and birth, an apple signifying the mystery of love, a pomegranate signifying sanctity, an orange representing the Earth sphere, a specific Esfand flower signifying Amshaspand Sepandarms on their tables and a fish signifying the end of the Esfand month.

 In addition to the Holy Book, other items in the Sofreh Haft Sin were bread baked from seven grains, cheese, sugar, dates, rose water, olives, branches from the holy pomegranate tree, willow, and figs in bunches of seven, twelve, or three.

 According to legend, the Haft Shin table was used by Persians before being given a new name.
 The Haft Shin table's components were candles (Sham), wine (Sharab), nectar (Shahd), syrup (Sharbat), sweets (Shirini), boxwood (Shamshad), and anemones (Shaqayegh) or plant branches (Shakh-e-Nabat).

 When Haft Shin first gained popularity among Iranians during the Sassanid era, Shamshad was set out on the table alongside the other Shins on Nowruz as a representation of longevity and greenness.

 Persians used to prepare the "Seven Candles" table during the Sassanid era and before the advent of Islam, which contained wine, candles, sharbat, boxwood, nectar, and anemones.
 The Persian alphabet "Shin" changed into "Sin" when Islam was introduced to Iran and their "wine" was declared to be unlawful.
 At this point, its twin, vinegar, was put on the table.